-Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, and
+Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, and state RTPO funds.

 Federal functional classification system updates [PL/5303/RTPO]

 WCOG will continue to maintain regional functional classifications based on the 2010 Census and make revisions with partners as needed.